thmarg/LampeTorche/README.md

 Enjoy !

-The prefered installation location is SD card.
+The preferred installation location is SD card.